pktrigg/ggoutlier/README.md

 as 'order1a', 'specialorder'.

 ```
+usage: ggoutlier.py [-h] [-i INPUTFILE] [-epsg EPSG] [-odir ODIR] [-near NEAR] [-standard STANDARD] [-unc UNCERTAINTYFILENAME]

+Analyse a floating point TIF file of depths and find all outliers exceeding a user specified threshold.

 options:
   -h, --help            show this help message and exit
+  -i INPUTFILE          (required) Input filename/folder to process.
-  -epsg EPSG            Specify an output EPSG code for transforming from WGS84 to East,North,e.g. -epsg 32751
+  -epsg EPSG            (optional) Specify an output EPSG code for transforming from WGS84 to East,North.
+If the TIF file is georeferenced this is not required to be specified. e.g. -epsg 32751
-  -i INPUTFILE          Input filename/folder to process.
-  -odir ODIR            Specify a relative output folder e.g. -odir GIS
+  -odir ODIR            (optional) Specify a relative output folder. normally leave this empty. a folder will be created for you. e.g. -odir GIS
-  -near NEAR            ADVANCED:Specify the MEDIAN filter kernel width for computation of the regional surface so nearest neghbours can be calculated.
+  -near NEAR            (optional) ADVANCED:Specify the MEDIAN filter kernel width for computation of the regional surface so nearest neighbours can be calculated.
 [Default:5]
-  -standard STANDARD    Specify the IHO SP44 survey order so we can set the filters to match the required specification.
-Select from :['order2', 'order1b', 'order1a', 'specialorder', 'exclusiveorder',
+  -standard STANDARD    (optional) Specify the IHO SP44 survey order so we can set the filters to match the required specification.
+Select from :['order2', 'order1b', 'order1a', 'specialorder',
-                        'hipp1', 'hipp2', 'hippassage'] [Default:order1a]
+                        'exclusiveorder', 'hipp1', 'hipp2', 'hippassage'] [Default:order1a]
   -unc UNCERTAINTYFILENAME
-                        Specify the Uncertainty TIF filename, which is used with the allowable TVU to compute the TVU barometer [Default:<nothing>]
+                        (optional) Specify the Uncertainty TIF filename, which is used with the allowable TVU to compute the TVU barometer [Default:<nothing>]
 ```

 ## What does it do?